As part of my efforts to adopt a poorly managed bit of local verge, I’ve taken two approaches.

 First, I emailed my local ward councillor who also happens to be Southwark Council’s Cabinet member for Highways and the Environment and asked for her support.
 I’ve chased for a response twice but received nothing to date.

 Second, I sent a complaint to the Council about the over-mowing, because I know they’re required to respond to this.
 I got a reply from them today as shown below.
 If I’m understanding this right, it’s saying that the verge in question is actually the responsibility of the “local housing office” rather than the “cleaning” team (both delivered in-house in Southwark rather than contracted) even though it is the cleaning team who actually mowed it and are responsible for other verges.
-It is great to hear from Chris that my complaint led to a site visit and his commitment to protecting the local environment.
+It is great to hear from C that my complaint led to a site visit and his commitment to protecting the local environment.
 I’ve gone back to him to check I’ve understood his reply.

 Seems like one of the fundamental problems here is that looking after verges is seen by the Council as “cleaning”.